Search: 4538 results

 So, Jesus went into the [Jewish] synagogues throughout all Galilee, preaching [the good news about the coming kingdom, verses 14-15] and driving out evil spirits.

-saying to him, "See that you say nothing about this to anybody, but begone! show yourself to the priest, and in proof of your cure make the offerings for your purification which Moses prescribed."
+"See that you tell nobody a single word about it.
+Be gone, show yourself to the priest, and to prove it to the people, make the offering for your purification which Moses prescribed."

 Jesus went out again along the [Galilean] seashore; and all the people were coming to Him, and He was teaching them.